pamelasanchezvi/kubernetes/cluster/addons/dns/README.md

 ## How does it work?
 SkyDNS depends on etcd for what to serve, but it doesn't really need all of what etcd offers (at least not in the way we use it).
-For simplicty, we run etcd and SkyDNS together in a pod, and we do not try to link etcd instances across replicas.
+For simplicity, we run etcd and SkyDNS together in a pod, and we do not try to link etcd instances across replicas.
 A helper container called [kube2sky](kube2sky/) also runs in the pod and acts a bridge between Kubernetes and SkyDNS.
 It finds the